 - Employment should be for at least 30 hours a week, or a minimum of 16 hours a week if the apprentice is unable to complete 30.

 - Training for 16-18 year old apprentices is fully funded by the government.
 19-24 year old apprentices qualify for 50% of training costs covered, and up to 50% cover for over 25s.

-- The Apprentice Minimum Wage (for 16-18 year olds) is £2.68.
+- The Apprentice Minimum Wage (at time of publishing, for 16-18 year olds) is £2.68.
 As they are employees, there is no maximum salary limit, so some apprentices can benefit from a salary that hits or exceeds National Minimum Wage.

 The stats breakdown